ToolShedTested

 • Lock-on button is small and can be hard to engage quickly -- the speed lock is useful but requires locating a small button while operating the blower, which takes practice before it becomes intuitive in use

-🔋 Battery Compatibility
+Battery Compatibility

 Compatible with all DeWalt 20V MAX and FLEXVOLT batteries

-🎯 Best For
+Best For

-The DeWalt DCBL722B is the natural blower choice for anyone already invested in the DeWalt 20V MAX battery ecosystem.
-At $140-170 bare, it is the most affordable quality cordless blower in this comparison, and DeWalt users who already own 5.0Ah batteries can add blower capability to their setup for that base price alone.
+The DeWalt DCBL722B is the natural blower choice for anyone already invested in the DeWalt 20V MAX battery ecosystem. at the current retailer price bare, it is the most affordable quality cordless blower in this comparison, and DeWalt users who already own 5.0Ah batteries can add blower capability to their setup for that base price alone.
 The 450 CFM / 125 MPH output handles small to medium residential yards, driveway cleanup, patio sweeping, and jobsite debris management effectively.
 The FLEXVOLT compatibility is the DCBL722B's sleeper advantage: plugging in a 60V FLEXVOLT battery turns this into a capable extended-runtime blower that can cover a larger lot without battery anxiety.
 Users with large wooded properties or heavy fall leaf loads should step up to the Ryobi RY404150 for significantly more CFM and MPH.
 But for the DeWalt ecosystem user who needs a versatile, affordable blower that integrates seamlessly with their existing tools, this delivers genuine value.

 How We Tested / What We Found After Extended Use